junxit/us-congress-bills-115/metadata.md

 - 2017-06-07 — Introduced in Senate
 - 2017-06-07 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
 (Sponsor introductory remarks on measure: CR S3329-3330)
+- 2017-10-04 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2018-06-07 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with an amendment in the nature of a substitute.
+With written report No. 115-270.
+- 2018-06-07 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with an amendment in the nature of a substitute.
+With written report No. 115-270.
+- 2018-06-07 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 447.